-Effects of plant extracts at different concentrations on the growth of four test organisms in vitro at 10% extract concentration showed the highest inhibitory effect of 74.00±4.583 on Fusarium oxysporium, this was significantly higher than other interractions, while the least inhibitory effect was recorded from Gongronema latifolium at 2.5% extract concentration.
+Effects of plant extracts at different concentrations on the growth of four test organisms in

+All the plant extracts showed varying degrees of inhibition on the test fungi, this was dependent on the concentration of the extract.
+With respect to ethanol extract, Moringa oleifera at 10% extract concentration showed the highest inhibitory effect of $74.00\pm4.583$ on Fusarium oxysporium, this was significantly higher than other interractions, while the least inhibitory effect was recorded from Gongronema latifolium at 2.5% extract concentration.
 The value observed from the positive control was greater than all other interactions (Table 1).